6 free online courses that will pimp up your CV

 The vital importance of social media to any business has become widely accepted in recent years, so having a diploma qualification in this will make you really stand out to potential employers.

-Having a certification in Social Media Marketing will look amazing on your CV, as your knowledge of social media as a young person is invaluable to businesses, and something that many companies are desperate to tap into.
+A certification in social media strategy will look amazing on your CV.
+Your knowledge of social media as a young person is invaluable to businesses, and something that many companies are desperate to tap into.

 You’re in a unique position in that you can help businesses better understand younger markets (their future customers, if not their current ones), so use this to your advantage!